ioBroker/ioBroker.js-controller/doc/SCHEMA.md

 * _id
 * type        - see below for possible values
-* common      - an object containing type specific abstraction properties
+* common      - an object containing iobroker specific abstraction properties
 * native      - an object containing congruent properties of the target system

 ### Optional attributes